devlooped/SponsorLink/src/Package/readme.md

 Replace `SPONSORABLE` with your sponsor account login and `PROJECT` with a recognizable name of your project or library (i.e. `ThisAssembly` or `Moq`).

-Make sure you have installed the [SponsorLink Admin](https://github.com/apps/sponsorlink-admin) app and have followed the [onboarding steps](https://github.com/devlooped/SponsorLink#-open-source-developers).
+Make sure you have installed the [GitHub SponsorLink Admin](https://github.com/apps/sponsorlink-admin) app and have followed the [onboarding steps](https://github.com/devlooped/SponsorLink#-open-source-developers).

 We recommend using [NuGetizer](https://nuget.org/packages/nugetizer) for packing your